Vance pitches PPP for Ohio while other Republicans say to wait

 Vance has been among the leaders calling for increased attention and resources for East Palestine and a region that is still in the midst of a toxic waste cleanup following the Feb.
 3 derailment.

-But while most senators say they’re open at looking ways to help the area recover but they caution it’s too early to make that determination and question whether a PPP-type program is necessary.
+But while most senators say they’re open at looking ways to help the area recover, they caution it’s too early to make that determination and question whether a PPP-type program is necessary.

 “It’s something I’d be willing to look at. … I think it would be difficult.
 We want to see those small businesses get back up on [their feet], and I know they’re having trouble with that, but how do you quantify a train derailment disaster over some other kind of thing?” said Sen. Shelley Moore Capito (R-W.Va.), the ranking member on the Senate Environment and Public Works Committee.
 “It’s something to consider.
 I’d have to see how he would enact something like that.”